helloastral/Shopfiy-App-Nest-Remixed/README.md

 ## Assets

 Because we use nest to serve remix and both have a concept of assets, We are going to serve assets using our nest js server.
 But the asset should be placed in `/remix/public/assets` folder.

+## Migration

+- Replace all `import shopify from 'src/lib/shopify'` with the shared service `shopify.service.ts`